steven-mathew/articulat3-mirror/README.md

 </p>
 <br />

-> [!NOTE]
+> [!WARNING]
-> The deployment site's certificate is invalid, so you must click to the Advanced section and proceed to enter articulat3.
-We reached our limit of 5 LetsEncrypt certificate requests per week while testing.
+> As of Late december, our deployment's generation is not working since we no longer have access to the GPUs.

 ## What is articulat3?